Skip to main content

 Organization administrators can manage one or more organizations assigned to them by the cloud administrator and can create and manage group administrators for organizations assigned to them.

-Note: Organization administrators cannot access the consolidated pages of all organizations.
+• Only a cloud administrator can create organization administrators.
+Organization administrators cannot access the consolidated pages of all organizations.

 To access the Organization Dashboard as an organization administrator: